shahsawoodshinwari/php-clean-architecture/README.md

 ## Concepts

+### Architecture Level

+In the Clean Architecture, a level is a layer of the architecture with a specific function, **only connected to the upper level**.

 ### UseCase

+UseCase is a concept of Use Cases level.

-A UseCase is every action your project performs.
+An UseCase is every action your project performs.
 Good examples of use cases are:
 - Login
 - Register
 - CompleteOrder
+- UpdateProfile

 **A use case should be a single, very specific action.
 It shouldn’t do anything more than its name suggests.**

-### Architecture Level

-In the Clean Architecture, a level is a layer of the architecture with a specific function, **only connected to the upper level**.
+## Rule of thumb

+The rule of thumb of the Clean Architecture is:
+**An inner circle must never know anything about the circles around it**.

 ## How it works